Compliance

 Mizuho's initiatives to prevent bribery and corruption

-With the enactment of related laws and regulations and the heightened public concern for bribery and corruption in Japan and other countries, Mizuho implements appropriate measures to prevent bribery and corruption.
+With the enactment of relate laws and regulations and the heightened public concern for bribery and corruption in Japan and other countries, Mizuho Financial Group Inc. implements appropriate measures to prevent bribery and corruption.

-Mizuho Financial Group acknowledges the social significance of preventing bribery and corruption, and by prohibiting executives and employees from involving in bribery and corruption and promoting fair and honest conduct, it shall aim to maintain and develop sound corporate activities.
+The Mizuho Financial Group acknowledges the social significance of preventing bribery*1 and corruption*2.
+By prohibiting executives and employees from involving in bribery and corruption and promoting fair and honest conduct, it aims to maintain and develop sound corporate activities.

 • Donation